Abaya: Indonesia

 The abaya in Indonesia takes on a unique style called the "jilbab."
 It is paired with a headscarf and is often brightly colored or patterned, reflecting the vibrant Indonesian culture.

 Abayas are known by various names but serve the same purpose, which is to cover.
 Contemporary models are usually caftans, cut from light, flowing fabrics like crepe, georgette, and chiffon.
 Other known styles are front-open and front-closed abayas.
 Styles differ from region to region: some abayas have embroidery on black fabric, while others are brightly colored and have different forms of artwork across them.

 Abaya ban in French schools

 In August 2023, French education minister Gabriel Attal said that abayas would be banned in state schools as they breached the "principle of secularism".
 On 4 September, the first day of the new academic year, French schools sent 67 girls home for refusing to remove their abayas.

 Influence of Western fashion in abaya designs

 In the mid-20th century, the influence of Western fashion began to permeate the Arab world.
 This led to a significant transformation in abaya design.
-While the basic silhouette remained the same, new fabrics like silk, chiffon, and lace were introduced.
-Designers began experimenting with colors, patterns, cuts, and styles, blending traditional elements with contemporary fashion trends.
+Whilst the basic silhouette remained the same, new fabrics such as silk, chiffon and lace were introduced.
+Designers began experimenting with colors, patterns, cuts and styles, blending traditional elements with contemporary fashion trends.

+Gymshark and Leana Deeb released a modest fitness collection including abayas.